 An historical drive through Culbokie from East to West

 This gallery of photos will cover properties that have survived from being recorded on the 1st Edition Ordnance Survey map of 1882 25 inch to the mile.
-The western half which can be found here. and the eastern half here.
+To view these maps download the western half and the eastern half .

 Please feel free to offer suggestions for improvements to this page through firstname.lastname@example.org

 To start the slide show click on one of the images and click right or left on the photo.

 Properties are shown in red.
 This image is for reference.
 Zoomable maps are available from the links at top of page.

 Our journey starts here.
 This was the site of the mill pond.

 Shepherd's Cottage c1962.
 The mill pond was off to the left and the lade ran past the front of the cottage.